Russian financial crisis (2014–2016): Demographic consequences

 As of March 2015, officially, three million Russians more than the previous year lived with less than 9,662₽ (US$169) monthly income, totalling to twenty-three million.

 In 2016 over 330,000 Russian citizens applied for US permanent residency through the Green Card lottery program, a 24% increase over the previous year.
-According to New World Wealth study, over 2,000 millionaires emigrated from Russia.

 Global financial markets

 The financial crisis in Russia affected other global financial markets.
 U.S. financial markets declined, with the Dow Jones Industrial Average down nearly 3% in 3 business days, in part due to the Russian financial crisis.
 The crisis drew comparisons to the 1998 Russian financial crisis that affected global markets.
-Economist Olivier Blanchard of the IMF noted that the uncertainty caused by Russia's economic crisis could lead to greater worldwide risk aversion in a manner similar to the Financial crisis of 2007–08.
+Economist Olivier Blanchard of the IMF noted that the uncertainty caused by Russia's economic crisis could lead to greater worldwide risk aversion in a manner similar to the 2008 financial crisis.
 However, the 2014 international sanctions on Russia decreased Russia's financial connections with the broader financial world, which in turn lowered the risk that an ailing Russian economy would affect the worldwide economy.
 Since 1998, Russia and many other countries have adopted a floating exchange rate, which could also help to prevent Russian financial woes from affecting the rest of the world.

 Foreign exchange trading service FXCM said on 16 December 2014 it would restrict U.S. dollar-rouble trading starting the next day, due to the volatility of the rouble.
 They also said that most Western banks have stopped reporting the exchange rate of the U.S. dollar for roubles (USD/RUB).
 Liquidity in the U.S. dollar-rouble market has also declined sharply.

 Financial institutions that hold relatively high amounts of Russian debt or other assets were affected by the Russian financial crisis.
 The PIMCO Emerging Markets Bond Fund also had 21% of its holdings in Russian corporate and sovereign debt as of the end of September 2014, which declined about 7.9% from about 16 November 2014 to 16 December 2014.

 Companies from North America and Europe that heavily relied on Russian economy were affected by the crisis.
 American car company Ford Motor Company experienced a 40% decline in car sales in January–November 2014, according to Association of European Businesses, and terminated "about 950 jobs at its Russia joint in April [2014]."
 German car company Volkswagen experienced a 20% decline in the same period.
-American oil company ExxonMobil alongside Rosneft was unable to continue an Arctic project after the discovery of oil there due to sanctions over the crises in the Ukraine.
+American oil company ExxonMobil alongside Rosneft was unable to continue an Arctic project after the discovery of oil there due to sanctions over the Russo-Ukrainian war.
 British oil company BP lost 17% of market share.
 French energy company Total S.A. shelved joint shale exploration plans with Russian oil company Lukoil due to sanctions.